The Troposphere

 Ducting

-Ducts are formed by a change in the atmosphere’s refractive index from the normal -40N/km to -157N/km or below.
-This is the negative beam-bending case where the obstruction of the Earth’s bulge into the radio path disappears, and the stations are effectively ‘looking at one another’.
-If a duct is formed, the loss approaches the Free Space Loss.
+Favourable propagation occurs upon a change in the atmosphere’s refractive index from the normal -40N/km to -100N/km or so.
+This is the negative beam-bending case where the obstruction of the Earth’s bulge into the radio path reduces.
+Ducting is a related but special case.
+If a duct is formed, the path loss reduces to Free Space Loss or less.
 Ducts at VHF and UHF are rare around the British Isles.